Lesson Offerings for Spring 2020

-I am establishing the perfect place to enjoy intimate and creative events in beautiful Burgundy, France.
-I envision that between May and October, we'll offer a weekend "lesson" in living a french life where you can learn a variety of domestic arts from natural dye work and knitting to cheesemaking and creating medieval tisanes or teas.
-Our workshops will be casual and enjoyable.
+A long weekend in France can invigorate your creativity.
+It’s a respite from the usual, fast-paced travel itinerary, providing the chance to see the country in a new light.
+I envision the perfect country setting to experience an intimate and inspiring workshop in southwestern, France.
+Between May and October, we'll offer a weekend "lesson" in living a french life where you can learn a variety of d’arts ménagers or French lifestyle skills from natural dye work and knitting to cheesemaking and creating medieval tisanes or teas.
+Our events will be casual and enjoyable.
 Educational and relaxing.
-Once a year, renown artists will be invited to share their talents on various art forms.
-It is my desire to combine my love of all things beautiful and useful, entertaining guests in a special setting in France, and sharing and learning new artistic expressions.
+Once a year, a renown artist will be invited to share their talents on various art forms.
+It’s the opportunity to combine my love of all things beautiful and useful, entertaining guests in a special setting in France, and sharing and learning new artistic expressions.
+Permit yourself the indulgence.

 Apothecary: Making Soaps, Balms, and Natural Body Scrubs

 Caring for our skin requires a bit of mindfulness and a walk through a beautiful garden.
 We'll gather plants that are beneficial to our skin and prepare several natural body care products using fresh French ingredients.
 Formulations are simple and you can recreate similar items when you return home.
 Favorites include a simple goat's milk soap and a French clay and lavender mask.
 It is a weekend dedicated to shelf care and peaceful rejuvenation.